-The header files for the OpenGL Performer libraries are in the /usr/include/Performer directory.
+The header files for the OpenGL Performer libraries are in the /usr/include/Performer directory (for IRIX and Linux systems) and %PFROOT%/Include/Performer (for Windows systems).
 They include pf.h and pr.h (header files for libpf and libpr, respectively), and opengl.h and other header files for use with the other OpenGL Performer libraries.